-i) The principal activities of Coventry Citizens Advice are:

-•To ensure that individuals do not suffer through a lack of knowledge of their rights and responsibilities, or of the service available to them, or through an inability to express their needs effectively, and equally;

-•To exercise a responsible influence on the development of Social Policies and services, both locally and nationally.

-ii) Strategies employed to achieve the charitable objectives during year 2020/21.
+- i) The principal activities of Coventry Citizens Advice are: - •To ensure that individuals do not suffer through a lack of knowledge of their rights and responsibilities, or of the service available to them, or through an inability to express their needs effectively, and equally; - •To exercise a responsible influence on the development of Social Policies and services, both locally and nationally. - ii) Strategies employed to achieve the charitable objectives during year 2021/22.

-Due to the Covid-19 pandemic, in March 2020 Coventry Citizens Advice moved from a primarily face to face model conducted at both the city centre location and at local outreach sites, to one of a remote telephone service within a matter of days.
+Due to the Covid-19 pandemic, in March 2020 Coventry Citizens Advice moved from a primarily face-to-face model conducted at both the city centre location and at local outreach sites, to one of a remote telephone service within a matter of days.
 Specialist and generalist advice work was undertaken remotely, setting a new precedent to being able to meet clients' needs away from the city centre.
 We identified that we were seeing a new demographic of clients who had struggled to access our services before due to being a carer, working full time or having no other means of travelling to the city.
-We also identified that for others, their needs could not be met without face to face support and our Vulnerable Client Service was introduced in September 2020.
-This face to face appointment system continues to run on a 'needs' basis within the office, after the client has been triaged by a manager to ensure that we could not support the client by other channels such as email or telephone.
+We also identified that for others, their needs could not be met without face-to-face support and our Vulnerable Client Service was introduced in September 2020.
+In September 2021 we reopened our reception to the public but ceased to have a 'drop in' service.
+We continued to ensure face-to-face appointments were available to those who needed them.